yavuzkoroglu/padkit/README.md

 ### A1i.
 A Terminal-Supporting Platform

 A terminal environment is a command-line interface (CLI) with which a user interacts.
 A terminal environment comprises a shell and a window.
 A terminal window is about aesthetics.
 So, choosing a terminal window is purely a matter of taste.
 On the other hand, shell selection is about functionality and has real consequences for the user.
+A shell is a computer program that exposes OS services to the user or other[^7].
+Having a standard shell allows the average coder to use almost the same features across different OS platforms.

 > [!TIP]
 > For the average coder, the best shell is the most universal shell.